Potala Palace Inner Stele

-Potala Palace Inner Stele (布达拉宫无字碑), or Unmarked Monument of Potala Palace, is an unmarked stele in the Potala Palace in Lhasa, Tibet Autonomous Region.
+Potala Palace Inner Stele, or Unmarked Monument of Potala Palace (布达拉宫无字碑), is an unmarked stele in the Potala Palace in Lhasa, Tibet Autonomous Region.

 History

-The monument is to commemorate the completion of the Red Palace of the Potala Palace and set up.
+The monument is to commemorate the completion of the Red Palace of the Potala Palace.
 In 1690, construction of the Red Palace started and was completed in 1693.
 There was a grand inauguration ceremony for the Red Palace, and in front of the palace they set up an unmarked monument, called the "Inner Monument", in contrast with the Lhasa Zhol Pillar (Doring Chima) located outside the Palace.